imagoiq/swiss-housing-cooperative-map/README.md

 - `residential` or `apartments` for regular accommodation
 - `dormitory` for student dormitory
 - `sheltered_housing` for accommodation designated for older and/or disabled or other vulnerable people

+#### Buildings

+- `architect=` - name of the architect who made the building
+- `start_date=` - date which indicate the end of the construction
+- `building:flats=` - number of flats

+A bit more experimental:

+- `building:condition=renovated` - indicate that the building has been renovated
+- `renovated=` - date which indicate the end of the renovation
+- `renovated:architect=` - name of the architect who conducted the renovation

+See also [the page Buildings on the wiki](https://wiki.openstreetmap.org/wiki/Key:building#Additional_attributes) to get even more tags.

 #### Type of rents (experimental)